CellChat

 ncol = 1)

-Figure 12: Distribution of ligand-receptor pair COL3A1-SDC4 which is a significant communication between fibroblasts and tumor cells.
+Figure 14: Distribution of ligand-receptor pair, COL3A1-SDC4, which has significant communication between fibroblasts and tumor cells.

 Notably, there is also high expression of SDC4 in the tumor cells.
 This is the underlying principle of mass action utilized by CellChat.
-Essentially, if there is high expression of the ligand in the source cell type (fibroblasts and COL3A1) and high expression of the receptor (SDC4) in the target cell type (tumor cells), then there will be high probability communication between the two.
-Especially if they are localized to the same area of the tissue.
+Essentially, if there is high expression of the ligand (COL3A1) in the source celltype (fibroblasts) and high expression of the receptor (SDC4) in the target celltype (tumor cells), then there will be a high probability communication between the two, especially, if they are localized to the same area of the tissue.

 Session information